Elizabeth Stuart-Wortley, Baroness Wharncliffe: Biography

 There are four portraits of her as a child in the National Trust Collection.

-Caroline Creighton with her grandfather, Frederick Hervey, in the Gardens of the Villa Borghese in Rome.
+Lady Caroline Creighton with her maternal grandfather, Lord Bristol, in the gardens of the Villa Borghese in Rome.

-Lord Wharncliffe died in December 1845, aged 69, and was succeeded in the barony by his eldest son, John, whose son Edward, 3rd Baron was created Earl of Wharncliffe in 1876.
-Elizabeth, Dowager Baroness Wharncliffe died in April 1856.
+Lord Wharncliffe died in December 1845, aged 69, and was succeeded in the barony by his eldest son, John, whose son Edward, 3rd Baron, was created Earl of Wharncliffe in 1876.
+Elizabeth, Dowager Baroness Wharncliffe, died in April 1856.

 Personal life

 Lady Wharncliffe was the daughter of John Creighton, 1st Earl Erne and the granddaughter of Lord Stuart of Wortley, the first Conservative to be elected as a Member of Parliament for Sheffield.
 She married Lord Wharncliffe on 30 March 1799.
 They had four children: